 Finding out that your child has Angelman syndrome can be overwhelming.
 You may not know what to expect, and you may worry about your ability to care for a child with medical concerns and developmental disabilities.
 There are resources that can help.

 Work with a team

-Find a team of doctors and therapists you trust to help you with the important decisions you'll need to make about your child's care and treatment.
-These professionals can also help identify and evaluate other appropriate resources in your area.
+Find a team of doctors and therapists you trust to help you with important decisions about your child's care and treatment.
+These professionals can also help identify and evaluate appropriate resources in your area.

 Consider a support group

-Each family and each child with Angelman syndrome is different.
-But connecting with other families facing the same challenges may help you feel less alone.
-Ask your child's doctor for information about support groups and other organizations in your area that can help.
+Connecting with other families facing similar challenges may help you feel less alone.
+Ask your child's doctor for information about support groups and other helpful organizations in your area.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.